maivincent/arribachocolat/_i18n/en/_posts/2024-07-08-feliu-Chontalpa.md

 ---
 layout: post
-title:  "Feliu - 70% Origin Chontalpa Tabasco"
+title: Feliu - 70% Origin Chontalpa Tabasco
 tags: [Dark, Pure, Mexico]
 categories: [Feliu]
 ---

 Friends brought me this chocolate from Mexico — always a welcome gift!
 According to the website, this is a trinitario cacao.